 Choose and honestly commit to at least 5 of the recommended scientifically proven strategies, and the question won’t be IF you’ll increase your testosterone, the question will only be by HOW MUCH.

-Your results are dependent on several things including what your starting point is, how many strategies you implement, how committed you are, and how consistent you are in implementing the strategies.
+Your results are dependent on several things including what your starting point is, how many strategies you implement, how committed you are, and how consistent you are in implementing the strategy.

 You definitely won’t have to wait 90 days before you start seeing and feeling the positive and powerful effects.
 Sometimes it can take just a few days depending on what strategies and tactics you’re implementing.
 For example, if you’re only consistently getting 4-6 hours of sleep per day.
 Try getting 8 hours of sleep for just a few days in a row, and you will notice such an incredible difference just making that one change.